GNOME/dia/README.md

 ## Bug reporting

-Report bugs in GitLab https://gitlab.gnome.org/GNOME/dia/issues, check existing issues (open and closed) to check your bug isn't already know (or indeed fixed!)
+Report bugs in GitLab https://gitlab.gnome.org/GNOME/dia/issues, check existing issues (open and closed) to check if your bug isn't already known (or indeed fixed!)

 If the issue is not there, please report it.
 Otherwise, give it a "thumbs-up".
-This will us prioritise them.
+This will us prioritize them.

 ## Contacting us